jason13245/WeMeet/README.md

 Before to startup the app, you should :
 1. Install Redis
 2. Turn on the redis server
+3. Set the PostgreSQL database for both development and test environment

 # Getting Started
 1. Clone the repository